aichaos/rivescript-python/README.md

 ## Documentation

-Documentation is available at <http://rivescript.readthedocs.org/>
+Module documentation is available at <http://rivescript.readthedocs.org/>

+Also check out the [**RiveScript Community Wiki**](https://github.com/aichaos/rivescript/wiki) for common design patterns and tips & tricks for RiveScript.

 ## Installation